ieee-vgtc/ieeevis.org/instructions.md

 <img src="attachments/instructions-4.png" class="instructions-img">

-If the change is simple, we’ll simply say “OK”.
+If the change is simple, we’ll simply say "OK".
 If the change requires reviewers, we can ask for people to comment on the thread.
 After everyone says OK, we merge the change and then we will be able to push it to staging.ieeevis.org

 ## Staging vs Production